pgumeson-fabric/dotfiles/README.md

 1. Generates your SSH keypair and uploads your public key to your GitHub account :octocat:
 1. Installs VSCode and [the best extensions](https://github.com/pgumeson-fabric/dotfiles/blob/main/Brewfile.tmpl#L61-L97)
 1. Configures [starship cross-shell prompt](https://starship.rs) as your default prompt :rocket:
-1. Optional [Neovim](https://neovim.io) configuration for vim users
+1. Opt-in [LazyVim](https://www.lazyvim.org) configuration for vim users :zzz:

 #### Finally, it installs the [kitty terminal](https://sw.kovidgoyal.net/kitty):cat: and configures your `zsh` shell to look and function like this:
 ![pkgx-session](https://github.com/pgumeson-fabric/dotfiles/assets/145386658/f26f8459-cdec-4f7e-97ad-53d383b8d7a9)